Billy Barty: Television

 Barty appeared several times on The Dennis Day Show, including once as a leprechaun.
-Beginning in 1958, he played pool hustler Babby, an occasional "information resource", in eight episodes of the Peter Gunn TV series.
+Beginning in 1958, he played the pool hustler Babby, an occasional "information resource", in eight episodes of the Peter Gunn TV series.
 Barty starred in the Rawhide episode "Prairie Elephant" in 1961.
+He appeared in over a dozen episodes of The Spike Jones Show, performing as a singer, comedian, dancer and impressionist.

 Barty also starred in a local Southern California children's show, Billy Barty's Bigtop, in the mid-1960s, which regularly showed The Three Stooges shorts.
-In one program, Stooge Moe Howard visited the set as a surprise guest.
-The program gave many Los Angeles area children their first opportunity to become familiar with little people, who until then had been rarely seen on the screen except as two-dimensional curiosities.
+In one program, the Stooge Moe Howard visited the set as a surprise guest.
+The program gave many Los Angeles area children their first opportunity to become familiar with little people, till then little seen on the screen except as curiosities.
 He also appeared as a guest host on KTTV's Sheriff John's Lunch Brigade whenever "Sheriff John" Rovick was on vacation.
-Barty also made regular appearances on The Red Skelton Hour during the mid-1960s.
+Barty made regular appearances on The Red Skelton Hour during the mid-1960s.

 Barty starred in full-body costumes in two children's television shows produced by Sid and Marty Krofft: as "Sparky the Firefly" in The Bugaloos from 1970 to 1972, and as "Sigmund" in Sigmund and the Sea Monsters from 1974 to 1976.
 Out of costume, he played the evil sidekick on the Kroffts' Dr. Shrinker from 1976 to 1977.
-Meanwhile, he played Toulouse Lautrec in the 1972 The Brady Bunch Saturday morning cartoons preview special The Brady Bunch Meet ABC's Saturday Superstars.
+He portrayed Toulouse Lautrec in the 1972 The Brady Bunch Saturday morning cartoons preview special The Brady Bunch Meet ABC's Saturday Superstars.